VctorAHernndez/Rummy/README.md

 - The project is in ~Java 13 SE~ [Java 16 SE](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)
 - To create the file containing your logs, use the command `java rummy.Main > output.txt` (after compiling, of course)
-- You will be provided with some code for the UI, interactive game control and the `Card` class, along with its `CardInterface`
+- You will be provided with some code for the UI, the interactive game controls and the `Card` class, along with its `CardInterface`
 - The program ~takes two kinds of command line arguments (which is already processed in the provided code)~:
   - ~the `-h` flag enables logging of actions (the default is no logging)~
   - ~the `-0`, `-1`, and `-2` flags indicate the number of interactive players in the game (the default is `-0`, indicating both players are automated)~